showman-sharma/email_automation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Proprietary License**.
+All rights are reserved by the author, Anirudh Sharma.
+No use, distribution, or modification of this code is allowed without explicit permission from the author.
+For more details, please refer to the [LICENSE](./LICENSE) file.